danivegamx/gmapp/README.md

 # New Web Prototype
-## Built in React.js + Flux Architecture
+## Built in React.js (ES6) + Flux Architecture
-**By Daniel Vega** *@danivegamx <ingdanivega@gmail.com>*
+**By Daniel Vega** *@danivegamx <ingdanivega@gmail.com>* Senior Software Engineer & Front-End Competency Lead

-A responsive New Web's ReactJS prototype built on Flux architecture.
-This effort is focused on apply all the good practices and techniques to build scalable applications using "New Web's" tools, such as ReactJS, NodeJS, NPM and NPM packages.
+A responsive ReactJS app built on ES6 and Flux architecture.
+This effort is focused on apply all the good practices and techniques to build scalable applications using cutting-edge technologies tools, such as ReactJS, Flux and NodeJS.
 For more open source examples and initiatives, visit my [Github profile](https://www.github.com/danivegamx/).

 ## Instructions for development and code changes:

-*All changes will be auto-compiled to the final compiled.js file.*
+*All changes will be auto-compiled to the final bundle.js file.*

 ```
 npm install
-npm run watch
+npm run start
 ```

 ## Instructions for build production app: